-As the Principal, I work together with our staff team and our families to immerse our students in a positive, dynamic and innovative teaching and learning environment in order to achieve the school vision for students to be ‘Independent, lifelong learners and productive, well-informed citizens.”
-We work together to maximise opportunities for our students to be powerful learners and develop:
+As Principal, I work together with our staff team and our families to immerse our students in a positive, dynamic, and innovative teaching and learning environment to achieve the school vision for students to be ‘independent, lifelong learners and productive, well-informed citizens.’

-School has a current student enrolment of 145 students from Reception to Year 7, in 6 classes and has a well-deserved reputation of excellence based on strong and nurturing relationships and rigorous teaching and learning.
+The school caters for students from Reception to Year 6 and has a well-deserved reputation of excellence based on strong and nurturing relationships and rigorous teaching and learning.

 Our friendly and supportive students are welcoming and inclusive and visitors to our school instantly notice the calm and respectful atmosphere and the sense of community.
 We have a strong House and Buddy system – Millers, Marketers and Brewers, which is a strength of the school and helps to underpin our values of ‘Respect’, ‘Responsibility’, ‘Resilience’ and ‘Empathy’.
 Through use of the ‘positive behaviour for learning’ platform, we have an extensive SRC program that enables our students to have a stage to share their voice on the directions of the school and provide role modelling for our values schoolwide.

-In line with all schools our students have Curriculum in the 8 areas of study – English, Mathematics, Science, HASS (History, Geography, Civics and Citizenship and Business and Economics), Health and PE, Languages-Japanese, Technologies and The Arts with a dedicated Music and Performing Arts program.
-Students participate in SAPSASA sports events and Festival of Music performances in addition to the broad and exciting opportunities on site.
+Our students have Curriculum in the 8 areas of study – English, Mathematics, Science, HASS (History, Geography, Civics and Citizenship and Business and Economics), Health and PE, Languages-Japanese, Technologies and The Arts with a dedicated Music and Performing Arts program.
+Students participate in SAPSASA sports events and a range of excursions and camps, in addition to the broad and exciting opportunities on site.

-In 2019 we have started a much needed Out of School Hours Care Service.
-Our Director, Stacey Wood is a skilled and knowledgeable asset to our staff team in the area of High quality Care for students.
 Our OSHC service operates Monday to Friday and is open for Student Free Days and School Closure Days.
 The service is a site managed service and operates from our Hall from 7.00am – 8.30am and 3.10-6.00pm daily.
 Vacation care is available during the school holiday period, with OSHC offering an array of exciting and fun opportunities for our students.